Inmoresentum/InteractiveQuizApplication/README.md

 6. For storing images, videos and other objects, you will need to have [minio](https://min.io/) which is a S3 compatible object storage solution.
-   You can easily spin up a [minio container](https://min.io/docs/minio/container/index.html) using docker, or you can manually download docker for your respective platform from this [here](https://min.io/download#/linux).
+   You can easily spin up a [minio container](https://min.io/docs/minio/container/index.html) using docker, or you can manually download docker for your respective platform from [here](https://min.io/download#/linux).
    Furthermore, you have to make sure that you create the necessary user account(s) with permissions.
    Important thing to note that spring boot is expecting a bucket called **quiz_storage** already be there when the server starts.